NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 -   Calculations use a standard soil diffusivity of 2.3225760E-03 {m\*\*2/day}

-As noted in the above statistics calculation, the “undisturbed” ground temperatures calculated by the weather converter should not be used in building losses but are appropriate to be used in the GroundTemperatures:Surface and GroundTemperatures:Deep objects.
+As noted in the above statistics calculation, the "undisturbed" ground temperatures calculated by the weather converter should not be used in building losses but are appropriate to be used in the GroundTemperatures:Surface and GroundTemperatures:Deep objects.
 The reasoning (for building losses) is that these values are too extreme for the soil under a conditioned building.
 For best results, use the Slab or Basement program described in this document to calculate custom monthly average ground temperatures (see the Ground Heat Transfer section).
 This is especially important for residential applications and very small buildings.
 If one of these ground temperature preprocessors is not used, for typical commercial buildings in the USA, a reasonable default value is 2C less than the average indoor space temperature.

 Heating/cooling degree days from the weather file are shown.
 Long term heating/cooling degree days are shown earlier if available from ASHRAE HOF for the location/WMO.